olefriis/advent-of-code/2019/22/README.md

 Maybe one day I will get back to this exercise and simplify this.
 But on the other hand, I am also a little proud that I made the other thing work.
 It was a BIG DEAL (heh).

+UPDATE: Well, I added [run_3.rs](run_3.rs) which does exactly that.
+But interestingly, it ends up with a `deal with increment 53487514281045`, and 53487514281045's prime factors are 3, 5, 13, and 274294945031.
+Needless to say, 274294945031 is a bit too big for the methodology above, so, well, it just won't work.
+Interesting!
+So I'm not so sorry I spent time on dealing with 'deal into new stack' after all.